ARPA-SIMC/arkimet/doc/ds-iseg.md

 - data must start at the beginning of the segment [dirty]
 - there must be no gaps between data in the segment [dirty]
 - data must end at the end of the segment [dirty]
-- find data files not known by the index [new]
 - find segments that can only contain data older than `archive age` days [archive_age]
 - find segments that can only contain data older than `delete age` days [delete_age]
 - the span of reference times in each segment must fit inside the interval implied by the segment file name (FIXME: should this be disabled for archives, to deal with datasets that had a change of step in their lifetime?) [corrupted]
 - data on disk must match the order of data used by queries [dirty]
+- find data files not known by the index [unaligned]
+- segments found in the dataset without a `.index` file are marked for rescanning [unaligned]

 ### During --accurate check